gaolinorange/Automatic-Unpaired-Shape-Deformation-Transfer/ACAP_linux/readme.md

 ## Citation

-If you find this useful for your research, please use the following.
+If you find this useful or use our code in your research, please cite our work by the following.

 ```
 @article{gao2019sparse,